-21.6.
+19.6.
 View Menu

 - Maximise Editor Space: when this is enabled, the Mixbus "editor" window will try to make itself fullscreen.
-The exact behavior will differ depending on your OS version.

-- Maximise Mixer Space
+The exact behavior will differ depending on your OS version. - · Maximise Mixer Space

-- · Region Layers >

-- Stacked Layer Display: switches all selected tracks (or ALL tracks if none are selected) to a "Stacked" layer view

-- Overlaid Layer Display: switches tracks to "Overlaid" view.
+- Region Layers > - Stacked Layer Display: switches all selected tracks (or ALL tracks if none are selected) to a "Stacked" layer view - Overlaid Layer Display : switches tracks to "Overlaid" view.

-- Automation >
+Automation >

-- Toggle All Existing Automation: selected tracks (or ALL tracks if none are selected) show every automation lane that has any control-points in it (click this again to hide them)
+Toggle All Existing Automation: selected tracks (or ALL tracks if none are selected) show every automation lane that has any control-points in it (click this again to hide them)

-- · Primary Clock >
+Primary Clock >

 - Focus On Clock: the primary clock will get "focus" for text entry, so you can type in a time location.

 - Timecode: switches the primary clock to show "Timecode" format.
 Learn more here.

 - Bars & Beats

 - Minutes & Samples

 - Samples

 - Secondary Clock >

 - Timecode: switches the secondary clock to use "Timecode" display format.
 Learn more here.

 - Bars & Beats

 - Minutes & Samples

 - Samples

-- Rulers >
+• Rulers >

 - Min:Sec

 - Timecode

 - Samples

 - Bars & Beats

 - Meter

 - Tempo

 - Ranges

-- Loop/Punch
+- · Loop/Punch

 - CD Markers

 - Markers

 - Video

-- Zoom >
+Zoom >

-- Zoom In: zooms the timeline to show a smaller time interval.

-- Zoom Out - Zoom to Session: zooms the timeline to show the entire length between the Session Start and End markers. - Zoom to Selection: zooms the timeline to show the length of the selected Range, AND vertically to show the track selection. - Zoom to Selection (Horizontal): zooms the timeline to show the length of the selected Range - Fit Selection (Vertical): zooms the editor so the track/region selection fills the vertical space of the screen. - Toggle Zoom State : reverts to the previous zoom state - Expand Track Height: increases the height of all selected tracks - Shrink Track Height: decreases the height of all selected tracks
+- Zoom In: zooms the timeline to show a smaller time interval. - Zoom Out - Zoom to Session: zooms the timeline to show the entire length between the Session Start and End markers. - Zoom to Extents : - Zoom to Selection: zooms the timeline to show the length of the selected Range, AND vertically to show the track selection. - Zoom to Selection (Horizontal): zooms the timeline to show the length of the selected Range - Fit Selection (Vertical): zooms the editor so the track/region selection fills the vertical space of the screen. - (grayed out in the picture above) - Toggle Zoom State: reverts to the previous zoom state - Expand Track Height: increases the height of all selected tracks - Shrink Track Height: decreases the height of all selected tracks